NativeScript/NativeScript/running-tests.md

 - `platform`: The platform to run the tests application on: iOS or Android
 - `showEmu`: [Optional] Specifies whether the emulator should get launched in a window or headless mode.
 Defaults to `false`.
+- `modulesPath`: [Optional] The path to the tns-core-modules npm package to be tested.
+Defaults to the npm package, located in the current `bin/dist/` folder.
+The modules must have been built before that.
 - `tnsPath`: [Optional] The path to the NativeScript executable.
 If not found, the globally installed `tns` gets called.
 - `emuPId`: The ID of the emulator process.
 This one is used to refresh the